PeerPigeon/PeerPigeon/README.md

 // Default: true (enabled)
 // Can only be set during initialization in constructor options const mesh = new PeerPigeonMesh({ enableWebDHT: false }); // Disable DHT

+// Enable or disable encryption features (CryptoManager).
+// Default: true (enabled)
+// Can only be set during initialization in constructor options const mesh2 = new PeerPigeonMesh({ enableCrypto: false }); // Disable crypto

 // Set the signaling connection type.
 Currently only 'websocket' is supported.
 // Default: 'websocket'